 • Hidden Rules of College: Faculty & Student Panel

 Meet Your Peer Mentor!

-During move-in, Jump Start students will get their first opportunity to meet their Peer Mentor in person.
-Once the student meets their Peer Mentor in person, they will begin meeting regularly through the Early Entrance Experience and academic year.
+During move-in, Jump Start students will get their first opportunity to meet the Jump Start Peer Mentors in person.
+Once the student meets the mentors, they will begin connecting regularly through the Early Entrance Experience and academic year.
 Peer Mentors are highly involved in the Early Entrance Experience conducting sessions for the students and planning evening activities.

 What should a student bring to campus?